AwAICentrale/AwAI/README.md

 # AwAI

+This is a small implementation of the Awale Game (Abapa version) To use it you have to install python3.

+You can play in both mode : Console or GUI.
+For now the GUI doesn't implement the game against the IAs we programmed.
+To get the information you need to play in Console Mode, please refer to the jupyter notebook documentation.

 To visualize the GUI, you need to have Qt5 installed.
 ## On Linux Ubuntu/Debian

 **QT 5**